garfix/nli-go/doc/remarks.md

+# 2018-11-11

+I am dropping the "suggest" option that auto-suggests the next word in a sentence.
+It didn't really help the user.
+Many suggestions were made that were syntactically correct, but not semantically.

+The consequence of this is that we must provide example sentences to the user.
+Or, more formally, we must specify to the user exactly what the format is that the sentences must adhere to.

+This is actually not such a bad idea.
+Humans always expect an nli to understand everything he asks it.
+But that may cease when the user is given a list of allowed sentences and phrases he can use.
+I think it is a necessary and reasonable idea in human-computer interaction.

 # 2018-10-16

 Current form for name recognition: an entities.json file with, per entity, its name, a "knownby" with at least a "name", and possibly some other fields to help identification.